 The internet won.
 And that's exactly the problem.

-For twenty years, every brand was told one thing: go online.
+In a hurry?
+Skip to the problem →For twenty years, every brand was told one thing: go online.
 They did.
-Now everyone is online — every founder, every creator, every competitor.
+Now everyone is online, every founder, every creator, every competitor.
 And now, every machine.

 For a few golden years, being online was the edge.
 A good Instagram page stood out.
 A clever ad got remembered.
 One viral reel could change a business.

 Your competitor can generate a hundred ads before lunch.
-A creator can publish more content in a day than an entire brand team could make in a month.
 An AI model can write a year of campaigns before your chai goes cold.

-Because when everyone can create content, content stops being the advantage.
-Distribution stops being the advantage.
+When everyone can create content, content stops being the advantage.
 The advantage becomes access to communities people actually trust.
 And communities don't just live on screens.
 They gather in rooms.

 That's where the next decade begins.